allenai/robothor-challenge/README.md

 python3 runner.py -a agents.your_agent_module -c ./challenge_config.yaml -d ./dataset -o ./submission_metrics.json --submission --nprocesses 8
 ```

+We have provided an [example submission file](https://prior-leaderboards-public.s3-us-west-2.amazonaws.com/robothor-objectnav/demo-trajectories-2021/example_submission.json) for you to view.
+The episodes in this example has been evaluated using our baselines (50% by a random agent and 50% by a pretrained agent).

 If you are evaluating an agent trained in AllenAct, please follow our example in [Using AllenAct Baselines](#using-allenact-baselines) instead.

 Submissions will open in the following week, after which this page will be updated to include the submission link.